tosslife/FlyTxtView/README.md

 FlyTxtView
 ==========

-android text fly into animation view from ios
+text fly into animation view for android